Organized by:

 LSE's Centre for Economic Performance (CEP), London

-The format of the workshop will consist of six presentations, each one followed by a discussion from one or more senior faculty members.
-Among those who have already confirmed their attendance at the workshop and their willingness to act as discussants are: Holger Breinlich, Swati Dhingra, Kalina Manova, John Morrow, Dennis Novy, Thomas Sampson, Daniel Sturm, Catherine Thomas, and Jose Vasquez.
+The format of the workshop will consist of seven presentations, each one followed by a discussion from one senior faculty member.
+Among those who have already confirmed their attendance at the workshop and their willingness to act as discussants are: Paola Conconi, Isabela Manelici, Kalina Manova, John Morrow, Dennis Novy, Daniel Sturm, Catherine Thomas, Jose Vasquez and Veronica Rappoport.

 The workshop is being hosted by the Centre for Economic Performance at the London School of Economics and Political Science.
-We will be providing up to two nights' accommodation in London and economy-class travel for all presenters.
-Participation is also encouraged for non-presenters - the workshop provides a great opportunity to meet other junior economists working in international trade.
-Lunch will be provided for all those attending the workshop.
+We will provide up to two nights accommodation in London and economy-class travel for all presenters.
+Participation is also encouraged for non-presenters.
+Lunch will be provided for all of those attending the workshop.
 Unfortunately, we will be unable to reimburse travel and accommodation for non-presenters.

-We will consider papers from PhD students and Postdocs.
-We particularly encourage papers from PhD students on the academic job market in January 2023.
+We will consider papers from PhD students and postdocs on the academic job market in January 2024.

 Submissions co-authored with more senior colleagues are also welcome but preference will generally be given to papers authored by more junior economists.

-To submit a paper or extended abstract, please send a PDF with the subject line "Junior Trade Workshop" to juniortradeworkshop[at]gmail.com.
-Papers should not be published by the time of the workshop.
-The deadline for submissions is 26th July.
-Authors will be notified of the outcome by 15th August.
+To submit a paper or extended abstract, please send a PDF with the subject line "Junior Trade Workshop 2023" to juniortradeworkshop[at]gmail.com.
+Papers should not be published by the time of the workshop and successful authors will be expected to present in person at LSE during the workshop.
+The deadline for submissions is 3 August 2023.
+Authors will be notified of the outcome by 20 August.

 The workshop is organized by: